GunelMC/GunelMC/README.md

 - Managed the Unified Investment Platform project to help 12 US-based SMEs expand into the Black-Caspian Sea Region as a Project Management Consultant at USACC.
 - Helped organise[ “Doing Good Doing Well” Conference](https://www.ieserbc.com/) to promote responsible business through Sustainable Development Goals.
-- Organised two charity events (an exhibition-auction for sales of refugee children’s handicrafts and a fundraising concert for supporting treatment of children with Down Syndrome) during my finals.
-Despite the deadline pressure, I was included in the Dean’s Honor List for high GPA (94.8 out of 100).
+- Organised two charity events (an exhibition-auction to support refugee children and a fundraising concert to fund treatment of children with Down Syndrome) during my finals - was included in the Dean’s Honor List for high GPA (94.8 out of 100).

 #### Effective Communication, Teamwork and Leadership skills